alexeykuz-sys/MyRecipe-MS3/README.md

 I can also sort recipes by Breakfast, Lunch and Dinner.
 I pressed each button and achieved desired results Each recipe card has image, recipe name, people served and time to cook.
 Each recipe card is clickable and give access to full recipe page with detailed cooking instructions.
 -**Single Recipe Page(Get_Recipe)**
 The single recipe page gives all user access to the recipe ingredients and method of cooking.
-In addition, only logged in users have access to
+In addition, only logged in users have access to Edit and Delete functions.
+I checked that these functions appear only for logged in users.
+ I checked that Edit buttons opens th

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#testing-user-stories)Testing User Stories